Root Canal Therapy – Waterbury, CT

 If you know someone who has undergone a root canal before claiming it caused immense pain, the discomfort they’re referring to is likely caused by the infection, not the procedure.
 A root canal is designed to eliminate the infection inside the tooth as well as the pain it is causing.
 Before the start of your procedure, you will receive local anesthesia to help you feel no discomfort while Dr. Marini completes the process.
 Afterward, you can expect some soreness and tenderness; however, he and his team will provide helpful aftercare instructions.

 You will be pleased to learn that root canals are considered to be extremely safe and successful.
 On average, the procedure has a success rate of 95% or higher.
 It is possible that by allowing your dentist in Waterbury to perform a root canal, you can enjoy your natural teeth for a lifetime (with proper maintenance).

 What can I expect after a root canal?

-When you return home after having a root canal, you can expect your tooth will feel more sensitive than before.
+When you return home after having a root canal, you can expect your tooth to feel more sensitive.
 This is common and will decrease over time; however, the inflammation of your tissue will be at its highest after the procedure, so you will need to take an over-the-counter pain reliever (i.e. Advil, Motrin, Aleve) to alleviate discomfort.

 Since you will need to wait until your permanent dental crown is complete, it is advised that you avoid chewing on the side of your mouth with the temporary restoration.
 This will ensure your weakened tooth remains safeguarded against bacteria and food particles.